Determinants of Health and Health Inequities

 Air pollution in Canada

-The active transportation movement is seeking ways to encourage human-powered transportation (walking or bicycling rather than driving) as a way to reduce pollution while promoting physical fitness.
-Feasibility depends on design of the built environment such as the proximity of relevant destinations, perceived safety, street design, and also the natural setting, with parks or trails.48 North American preference for private motor transport remains strong; as people move further from the city centre they drive more, increasing the risk of vehicle collisions, as well as “higher rates of heart and respiratory diseases and obesity, and elevated stress related to both commuting among congested traffic and increased noise levels.”16 In rural areas where cars are the only means of transport and where walking or cycling is impractical (and often dangerous because of road conditions) the prevalence of obesity is higher than in urban areas, and road traffic injuries are frequent.
+The active transportation movement seeks ways to encourage human-powered transportation (walking or bicycling rather than driving) to reduce pollution and promote physical fitness.
+Feasibility depends on design of the built environment such as the proximity of relevant destinations, perceived safety, street design, and also the natural setting, with parks or trails.50 North American preference for private motor transport remains strong; as people move further from the city centre they drive more, increasing the risk of vehicle collisions, as well as “higher rates of heart and respiratory diseases and obesity, and elevated stress related to both commuting among congested traffic and increased noise levels.”17 In rural areas where walking or cycling is impractical (and often dangerous because of road conditions) the prevalence of obesity is higher than in urban areas, and road traffic injuries are relatively frequent.

 Individual and public health services

-Innovations in health care have conferred immense benefits on health and longevity, especially for countries of the developed world.
-Pharmaceuticals, including antibiotics, antisepsis and life-saving surgical procedures have revolutionized the management of most diseases.
+Innovations in health care have conferred immense benefits on health and longevity, especially in the developed world.
+Antisepsis, antibiotics and other pharmaceuticals, and life-saving surgical procedures have revolutionized the management of most diseases.

-But the most impressive impact came from public health interventions such as sanitation and communicable disease control measures, and from disease prevention (immunization, tobacco control measures, and screening).49 Basic engineering measures, such as protecting water supplies, improving food production or reducing overcrowding in homes, often have the greatest impact on overall health.
+And yet the greatest impact came from public health interventions such as sanitation and communicable disease control measures, and from disease prevention (immunization, tobacco control measures, and screening).49 Basic engineering measures, such as protecting water supplies or reducing overcrowding in homes, often have the greatest impact on overall health.
 This was famously illustrated by the decline in tuberculosis in England and Wales.
-As Figure 2.2 illustrates, tuberculosis mortality had been declining for at least 100 years before the introduction of any effective therapy; this early decline was achieved by non-specific means such as improved housing and nutrition, and through specific legislative measures such as banning spitting in public to reduce disease transmission.
+As Figure 2.3 illustrates, tuberculosis mortality had been declining for at least 100 years before the introduction of any effective therapy; this early decline was achieved by non-specific means such as improved housing and nutrition, and through specific legislative measures such as banning spitting in public to reduce disease transmission.
 Similar patterns of decline occurred for polio, smallpox, and whooping cough, all of which responded dramatically to improvements in hygiene long before effective medical treatments were developed.

 Public health measures to improve air and water quality benefit all citizens, whereas the benefits of individual medical care are less evenly spread.
-Roughly four million Canadians do not have access to a family physician.50 Despite universal insured health care, access to medications, dentistry, home care, and home support can be significantly affected by income.
+Roughly four million Canadians do not have access to a family physician.52 Despite universal insured health care, access to medications, dentistry, home care, and home support are significantly affected by income.
 But even when financial barriers to care are removed, we run the risk of continued health inequities if programs are not accessible because of location, or because of a person’s feeling of discomfort at using facilities.
 Practitioners’ offices tend to be built in richer neighbourhoods, where property values will be preserved and quality of life for their employees is more attractive, but where the need for care is lower.
-Similarly, facilities relevant to promoting health, such as commercial exercise facilities, are less likely to be built in lower-income or immigrant neighbourhoods.51 There is an inherent tension between economic efficiencies, which lead to clustering specialized services in urban areas, and geographic access for people in rural areas.
-The greatest overall benefit for health may now come from improving access to care for disadvantaged groups: distance medicine for people in remote areas; community health centres for street dwellers, sex trade workers and drug addicts; family planning clinics for teenagers; and clinics tailored to multi-ethnic neighbourhoods, with staff members who speak minority languages and deliver culturally appropriate care.
+Similarly, facilities relevant to promoting health, such as commercial exercise facilities, are less likely to be built in lower-income or immigrant neighbourhoods.5 There is an inherent tension between economic efficiencies, which lead to clustering specialized services in urban areas, and geographic access for people in rural areas.
+The greatest overall benefit for health may now come from improving access to care for disadvantaged groups: distance medicine for those in remote areas; community health centres for street dwellers, sex trade workers and people with addictions; family planning clinics for teenagers; and clinics tailored to multi-ethnic neighbourhoods, with staff members who speak minority languages and deliver culturally appropriate care.

 Gender

-Women in contemporary Canada on average live longer than men, as illustrated in Figure 2.1, and yet women experience more morbidity.
-Biological differences between the sexes, earlier development of fatal conditions such as heart disease among men, along with gender differences in the distribution of other health determinants, contribute to these patterns.53 Nevertheless, several gender inequities remain, and largely as a result of the women’s movement these have received considerable attention.
-These occur in all societies in terms of differences in power, freedom, resources and values, and these inequities may affect health.
+Women in contemporary Canada on average live longer than men, as seen in Figure 2.1, and yet women experience more morbidity.
+Biological differences between the sexes, earlier development of fatal conditions such as heart disease among men, along with gender differences in the distribution of other health determinants, contribute to these patterns.55 Nevertheless, several gender inequities remain, and largely as a result of the women’s movement these have received considerable attention.
+These occur in all societies in terms of differences in power, freedom, resources and values, inequities that may affect health.
 The most egregious examples include the exploitation of women in the sex trade, underage marriage, or the work conditions in sweat shops in the garment industry.
-In developed countries there are often gender inequities in income, such that wages for women may be around 20% lower than those for men.54 Because single parents are almost always women, the lower income of women also affects their children.16
+In developed countries there are often gender inequities in income, such that wages for women may be around 20% lower than those for men.56 Because single parents are almost always women, the lower income of women also affects their children.17

-Gender inequities in health do not only result from income disparities; gender is also linked to differential access to health services, to unequal obligations to provide unpaid family care duties, and to disparities in nutrition.23 Gender inequities also exist in health research: clinical trials historically have been more likely to use male experimental subjects and yet the benefits of many interventions vary between men and women.55, 56 For example, mortality due to cardiovascular disease is increasing in women, yet they are under-represented in research studies.57 Women present cardiac disease differently than men, and are less likely to be diagnosed accurately and to receive timely treatment.
-Given these disadvantages of being female, we have yet to fully explain why women live longer.
-Part of the explanation is gender differences in risk taking, which in turn is linked to culture.
+Gender inequities in health do not only result from income disparities; gender is also linked to differential access to health services, to unequal obligations to provide unpaid family care duties, and to disparities in nutrition.23 Gender inequities also exist in health research: clinical trials historically have been more likely to use male experimental subjects and yet the benefits of many interventions vary between men and women.57, 58 For example, mortality due to cardiovascular disease is increasing in women, yet they are under-represented in research studies.59 Women present cardiac disease differently than men, and are less likely to be diagnosed accurately and to receive timely treatment.
+Given these disadvantages of being female, we have yet to fully explain why women live longer.22, p191 Part of the explanation lies in gender differences in risk taking, which in turn is linked to culture.

 Culture

 “Culture is a system of ideas, values, and metaphors that are consciously and unconsciously used or enacted by people in their everyday lives.
-It is not a rigid set of behaviour traits but a fluid and adaptive system of meaning.”58 Culture “explains what one must know and do to function in a given society.”59 Some related terms are shown in the definitions box.
+It is not a rigid set of behaviour traits but a fluid and adaptive system of meaning.”60 Culture “explains what one must know and do to function in a given society.”61 Some related terms are shown in the definitions box.

 Sharing and transmitting culture